Givinostat

+Givinostat, sold under the brand name Duvyzat is a medication used for the treatment of Duchenne muscular dystrophy.
+It is a histone deacetylase inhibitor with potential anti-inflammatory, anti-angiogenic, and antineoplastic activities.
+It is a histone deacetylase (HDAC) inhibitor that works by targeting pathogenic processes to reduce inflammation and loss of muscle.

+The most common side effects include diarrhea, abdominal pain, low platelets (thrombocytopenia), nausea/vomiting, an increase in triglycerides (a type of fat in the body) (hypertriglyceridemia), and fever.

+Givinostat was approved for medical use in the United States in March 2024.
+Givinostat is the first nonsteroidal medication approved by the US Food and Drug Administration (FDA) to treat people with all genetic variants of Duchenne muscular dystrophy.
+The FDA considers it to be a first-in-class medication.

+Medical uses

+Givinostat is indicated for the treatment of Duchenne muscular dystrophy in people six years of age and older.

 Adverse effects

 In clinical trials of givinostat as a salvage therapy for advanced Hodgkin's lymphoma, the most common adverse reactions were fatigue (seen in 50% of participants), mild diarrhea or abdominal pain (40% of participants), moderate thrombocytopenia (decreased platelet counts, seen in one third of patients), and mild leukopenia (a decrease in white blood cell levels, seen in 30% of patients).
 One-fifth of patients experienced prolongation of the QT interval, a measure of electrical conduction in the heart, severe enough to warrant temporary suspension of treatment.

 Mechanism of action

 Givinostat inhibits class I and class II histone deacetylases (HDACs) and several pro-inflammatory cytokines.
 This reduces expression of tumour necrosis factor (TNF), interleukin 1α and β, and interleukin 6.

 It also has activity against cells expressing JAK2(V617F), a mutated form of the janus kinase 2 (JAK2) enzyme that is implicated in the pathophysiology of many myeloproliferative diseases, including polycythaemia vera.
 In patients with polycythaemia, the reduction of mutant JAK2 concentrations by givinostat is believed to slow down the abnormal growth of erythrocytes and ameliorate the symptoms of the disease.